AsimRibo/MoviesApp/README.md

 - username: admin
 - password: admin

+UPDATE: rss feed is no longer available :(

 ## Short description
 - Built in java 8 and uses Swing for GUI purposes.
 - Uses rss parser to parse following link: [CinestarRSS](https://www.blitz-cinestar.hr/rss.aspx).
 Rss data might be broken sometimes but that's due to rss not having a set rules for data they provide.